By TERRY TANG and DAVE SKRETTA

 Some major sports teams have countered that the mascots are meant to honor and respect the tribes.
 But the racial reckoning and protests of 2020 after the murder of George Floyd compelled some franchises to do soul-searching.

 The Cleveland Indians baseball team officially changed to the Guardians in November 2021.
-The team also axed Chief Wahoo, a logo that was a caricature of a Native American.
+The team also axed Chief Wahoo, a logo which was a caricature of an Indian American.